 Common questions asked by Ginseng Harvesters

 When can I harvest ginseng?
-Kentucky ginseng Harvest season begins September 1st and ends December 1st.
+Kentucky ginseng harvest season begins September 1 and ends December 1.

 Harvesting on state property, including state parks is not allowed.

 Harvesting in all federal management areas is not allowed.
 In the past the exception was for the Daniel Boone National Forest.
-The DBNF will not issue ginseng harvest permits for 2017.
+The Daniel Boone National Forest will not issue ginseng harvest permits for 2022.

 There are many factors that impact the value of the ginseng.
 How old was the plant?
 How well was the plant harvested (no nicks, cuts, entire root and fiber)?
 Was it washed?
 How was it washed?
 What is the quality of the ginseng you harvested?
 What is the supply and demand for that type of root?
-Is there a market for the character of your ginseng?
-Kentucky ginseng growing in the woods.
+Is there a market for the character of your ginseng?.

 Diggers, this includes mailing your ginseng to an out-of-state dealer, leaving the state post-harvest (out-of-state residents), or to meet with an out-of-state dealer by vehicle!
 Kentucky ginseng cannot legally leave the borders of Kentucky without an export certificated issued by our agency.